gadfly361/breaking-point/README.md

 > " I don’t know; every man has his breaking point."
 > - Red, The Shawshank Redemption

-BREAKING-POINT lets you quickly name and define screen breakpoints in your [re-frame](https://github.com/Day8/re-frame) application.
-BREAKING-POINT will automatically register several convenience subscriptions for you based on your breakpoint definitions.
+BREAKING-POINT lets you quickly define and subscribe to screen breakpoints in your [re-frame](https://github.com/Day8/re-frame) application.

 Add the following to the :dependencies vector in your project.clj file.